UBC-biol525D/UBC-biol525D.github.io/Topic_5/readme.md

 Lets break this command down since it has several parts:
-**/usr/bin/bwa** <= We're calling the program _bwa_ from the directory _/usr/bin/_.
-This is the full path to that program so you can call this no matter where you are in the file system.
+**bwa** <= We're calling the program _bwa_ .
+We've install this globally, and through the magic of bash profiles that tell bash where to look for certain programs, here its fine to just type the name of the program and bash will find. if you want to know where its installed, you can type `whereis bwa`.
+This tells you the full path to the program.

 * **mem** <= This is the mode of bwa we are running.
 It is an option specific to bwa and not a Unix command.